 Image source: Can Roof

 IKO’s designer shingles are made to resemble more expensive roofing materials like slate tiles and wood shakes without the high cost.
-While each brand of designer shingles has similar functions and properties, they all differ in appearances, color options, and qualities.
+While each brand of designer shingles has similar functions and properties, they all differ in appearance, color options, and qualities.
 All three types are designed to integrate with IKO’s PROFORMAX roofing system which includes accessories such as eave protection, underlayment, starter strips, and ridge cap shingles.
 They also all have a Class A fire rating and limited lifetime warranties.

 Here are IKO’s three types of designer shingles: